Java Plugin

 Compiling

 The compile method on the Java plugin allows you to compile the Java source files.
-This compiles both the main and test source files in the project and it also copies the main and test resource files to the build directory.
+This compiles both the main and test source files in the project.
+It also copies the main and test resource files to the build directory.
 Here’s an example of calling this method:

 java.compile()

-You an also compile the main or test source files separately using the *compileMain** and compileTest methods like this:
+You can also compile the main or test source files separately using the compileMain and compileTest methods like this:

 java.compileMain()